antarctica/bas-style-kit-docs/site/_components/label.md

 ## Overview
 {: #{{ 'Overview' | slugify }}}

-A generic component to highlight something, such as a status or some other property.
+Use the `.label` class to highlight something, such as a status or some other property.

 You **must** pick a [variant]({{ '/components/label/#variants' | prepend: site.baseurl }}){: .alert-link } for each
 label, otherwise it will look strange.
 It is not enough to use `.label` on its own.